Length Spectrum Rigidity for piecewise analytic Bunimovich Billiards: Introduction

-Important progresses have been recently made for spectral rigidity of convex billiard tables.
+Important progress have been recently made for spectral rigidity of convex billiard tables.
 Our result is similar to \cite{dSKW17}, in which De Simoi, Kaloshin and Wei established the dynamical spectral rigidity for a class of finitely smooth strictly convex $\IZ_2$ symmetric domains sufficiently close to the circle.
-On the other hand, the Laplacian spectral rigidity was proved by Hezari and Zelditch \cite{HeZel12} proved that for a one-parameter $C^\infty$ domains that preserve the $\IZ_2\times \IZ_2$ symmetry group of ellipse.
+On the other hand, the Laplacian spectral rigidity was proved by Hezari and Zelditch \cite{HeZel12} for a one-parameter $C^\infty$ domains that preserve the $\IZ_2\times \IZ_2$ symmetry group of ellipse.
 For the same class of domains in \cite{dSKW17}, Hezari \cite{Hezari17} showed the Laplacian spectral rigidity under the Robin boundary condition.
-In \cite{dSKL19} a three disk model with $\IZ_2 \times \IZ_2$-symmetry and analytic boundary.
-It is shown that Marked Length Spectrum uniquely determined the boundary.
-This result is analogous to well-known results of Zeldich \cite{Zel04}, \cite{Zel09}.
+A three disk model with $\IZ_2 \times \IZ_2$-symmetry and analytic boundary was considered in \cite{dSKL19}, which showed that Marked Length Spectrum uniquely determined the boundary.
+This result is analogous to well-known results of Zeldich \cite{Zel04, Zel09}.

-Note that for any Bunimovich squash-type stadium $\Omega$, there is a unique maximal periodic two orbit $\gamma^*=\overline{AB}$ (see Section~\ref{sec: period two}).
-In the proof of Squash Rigidity Theorem , we actually show the flatness of the deformation function $\bn$ (see \eqref{def deformation function} for the definition) at the periodic two orbit $\gamma^*$, which holds not only in $\cM^\omega_{ss}$ but also in $\cM^\infty_{ss}$ (see Proposition~\ref{lem van der}).
+Note that for any Bunimovich squash-type stadium $\Omega\in \cM_{ss}^m$ with $m\ge 3$, there is a unique maximal period two orbit $\gamma^*=\overline{AB}$ (see Section~\ref{sec: period two}).
+In the proof of Squash Rigidity Theorem, we actually show the flatness of the deformation function $\bn$ (see \eqref{def deformation function} for the definition) at the period two orbit $\gamma^*$, which holds for the normalized family of Bunimovich squash-type stadia not only in $\cM^\omega_{ss}(\chi)$ but also in $\cM^\infty_{ss}(\chi)$ (see Proposition~\ref{lem van der}).